The ‘basic’ school curriculum includes the ‘national curriculum’, as well as relationships, sex and health education

 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.

 Other types of school like academies and private schools don’t have to follow the national curriculum.
 Academies must teach a broad and balanced curriculum including English, maths and science.
 They must also teach relationships and sex education, and religious education.

 The national curriculum is organised into blocks of years called ‘key stages’ (KS).
-At the end of each key stage, your child’s teacher will formally assess their performance to measure your child’s progress.
+At the end of each key stage, the teacher will formally assess your child’s performance.